kleinjoshuaa/boxesdemo-nodejs/README.md

 node index.js
 ```

-It will create a server on port 3000
+It will create a server on port 3000.

+Once you nagivate to the app you'll have a